FabricMC/fabric-loader/README.md

-fabric-loader
+cursed-fabric-loader
 ===========

+The loader for mods under Cuyrsed Pomf.
+Forked from Fabric Loader
-The loader for mods under Fabric.
-It provides mod loading facilities and useful abstractions for other mods to use.
+ "It provides mod loading facilities and useful abstractions for other mods to use." - fabric loader repo

 ## License